openmls/openmls/book/src/traits/types.md

 # External Types

-For interoperability this crate also defines a number of types and algorithm identifiers.
+For interoperability, this crate also defines several types and algorithm identifiers.

 **AEADs**